 - ½ teaspoon Salt

 - ½ teaspoon White Pepper black pepper can be substituted

 - 1 tablespoon cornstarch

 - 3 cups broccoli, cut into florets red and green peppers, mushrooms, and green onions are also great additions

-In a large pot, cook fettuccini pasta as directed and drain.
-Set aside.
+- In a large pot, cook fettuccine pasta as directed on package.
+Drain and set aside.

-In a large, deep skillet, melt 6 tablespoons of butter over medium heat.
+- In a large, deep skillet, melt 6 tablespoons of butter over medium heat.
 Add in minced garlic and sauté one minute until golden and fragrant.
 Slowly add in the cream and stir until well combined.
-Stir occassionally and bring to a bubble boil, about 5 minutes.
+Stir occassionally and bring to a bubbling boil, about 5 minutes.
 Add salt and pepper.
-Add in parmesean cheese, 1/2 cup at a time and stir until creamy.
-Reduce heat.

-In a small bowl, add 1/4 cup of cream sauce and cornstarch.
+- In a small bowl, add ¼ cup of cream sauce and 1 tablespoon cornstarch.
 Mix until smooth and without lumps.
 Add cornstarch mixture into sauce and stir until well combined.

-Mix noodles into sauce and heat up to warm.
+- Mix noodles into sauce and heat up to warm.
 Plate with broccoli and chicken pieces on top.
 Sprinkle additional shredded parmesan as desired.